pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Display CIM class inheritance hierarchy tree.

+      Displays a tree of the class hiearchy to show superclasses and subclasses.

+      CLASSNAMe is an optional argument that defines the starting point for the hiearchy display

+      If the --superclasses option not specified the hiearchy starting either at the top most classes of the class hiearchy or at the class defined by CLASSNAME is displayed.

+      if the --superclasses options is specified and a CLASSNAME is defined the class hiearchy of superclasses leading to CLASSNAME is displayed.

-      The classname option, if it exists defines the topmost class of the hierarchy to include in the display.
-This is a separate subcommand because it is tied specifically to displaying in a tree format.
+      This is a separate subcommand because t is tied specifically to displaying in a tree format.so that the --output-format global option is ignored.

     Options:
       -s, --superclasses      Display the superclasses to CLASSNAME as a tree.
-In this case CLASSNAME is required
+                              When this option is set, the CLASSNAME argument is required
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that namespace overrides the general options namespace
       -h, --help              Show this message and exit.